ioccc-src/mkiocccentry/jparse/json_util_README.md

 ```

 We write "easier for a human to see the JSON structure"  because some [JSON
-documents](./json_README.md#json-document) are large, deep and complex enough to
+documents](./json_README.md#json-document) are large, deep, complex enough and
-make an attempt to format them difficult for a human to understand them.
+even minified in order to make any attempt to format them difficult for a human
+to understand them.

 Should one wish to have more than one style of output, then: